gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Intervals/README.md

 Interval is a mathematical structure that defines a range of values in a unified and formalized way.
 `Interval<T>` type represents a continuous interval of values.
-For example, a teenager interval can be defined as:
+For example, a human age interval can be defined as:

 ``` C#
 using Gapotchenko.FX.Math.Intervals;